 The survey from Statista estimates that by 2025, the AI market will oversee a staggering $118.6 billion annual capital.
-Whereas, the study from Marketwatch predicts the global cloud computing market to reach a staggering annual worth of $712.83 Billion.
+Whereas, several studies predict an upward growth of cloud computing market in the coming years.
 The merger of the two signifies that the above estimates are, by far, only an underestimate and not an overestimate.

 The future of businesses, undoubtedly, heavily relies upon their efficient adaptation of these technologies.
 The ones that fall behind will have a hard time coping up.
 Now is the time to adapt to the AI integrated cloud.
 For if you don’t change with the times, the times are going to change you.